Last updated on May 29th, 2023

 Examples: The Creative Penn by Joanna Penn, is published 3 times a week with great regularity.
 That’s why she is able to build a strong community around her blog because of the endless stream of content.

 Heck!
 Here is the thing that will shock you…

 According to Semrush, The Creative Penn generates 19400 visitors a month globally, with 9500 alone in the United States.

 This is not good blog traffic I think as compared to Ahrefs.
 Ahrefs has published 1 quality content each week and The Creative Penn is 2/3 posts per week without measuring the quality.

 So if you think, you can handle this blog frequency then go for it but make sure you have quality content.
 But for me, it does not work well, because I’ve to maintain other blogging tasks as well.

-Lots of you often try to post an article daily just because get more traffic.
+Lots of you often try to post an article daily just because gets more traffic.
 That’s not true at all!
-If your readers not like your writing, you won’t get things from the readers you want.
+If your readers do not like your writing, you won’t get things from the readers you want.